fmonthel/Slim-Website/docs/start/upgrade.md

 title: Upgrade Guide
 ---

-If you are upgrading from version 2 to version 3, these are the signifcant changes tha you need to be aware of.
+If you are upgrading from version 2 to version 3, these are the signifcant changes that you need to be aware of.